near/NEPs/specs/DataStructures/Account.md

 The storage can only be modified by the contract on the account.
 Current implementation on Runtime only allows your account's contract to read from the storage, but this might change in the future and other accounts's contracts will be able to read from your storage.

-NOTE: Accounts are charged recurrent rent for the total storage.
+NOTE: To pay for blockchain storage, the protocol locks a token amount per account proportional to its state size.
 This includes storage of the account itself, contract code, contract storage and all access keys.
+See [Storage Staking](https://docs.near.org/concepts/storage/storage-staking) in the docs.

 #### Access Keys